quintype/malibu/tutorial/image-focus-point.md

 ## How to implement Focus Point using Gumlet

-Gumlet automatically convert images to the best format and size for the user browser and device.
+Gumlet automatically converts images to the best format and size for the user browser and device.

 ###  Extract (rect)

 This `extract` parameter will extract a region from an image.
 The `rect` is an alias for this parameter.
 This operation is always applied before the `resize` operation.
 Please give the parameters according to the original image.

-The value should be provided as comma-separated list `left,top,width,height`.
+The value should be provided as a comma-separated list `left,top,width,height`.

 - `left` is zero-indexed offset from left edge
 - `top` is zero-indexed offset from top edge